Federally Qualified Health Center: Quality of care

+COVID-19 pandemic

+During the COVID-19 pandemic, FQHCs acted as testing centers, vaccination clinics, and primary care centers for a majority population of racial/ethnic minority and low-income patients.
+In accordance with this, the American Rescue Plan of 2021 granted $7.6 billion in emergency COVID-19 funding for FQHCs and community health centers.

+A 2022 study found that a higher penetration of FQHC services was associated with reduced COVID-19 mortality rates in major U.S. cities.
+Another 2024 study found that FQHCs outperformed non-FQHCs in safety net primary care capabilities (services such as social needs/referrals and behavioral health services) during the COVID-19 pandemic.

+Opioid use disorder

+FQHCs have increasingly focused on the overdose crisis and treating opioid use disorder (OUD), which disproportionately affects their patient base.
+Nearly 20% of adults with OUD are uninsured, and 60% are low-income, aligning closely with the populations FQHCs serve.
+Federal funding has bolstered efforts to expand substance use disorder (SUD) treatment, including medication for opioid use disorder (MOUD), the most effective therapy.
+However, as of 2019, 34% of FQHCs still did not offer MOUD.

 Look-Alikes

 The government also designates a category of health centers as "FQHC Look-Alikes."
 These health centers do not receive grants under Section 330 but are determined by the Secretary of the Department of Health and Human Services (HHS) to meet the requirements for receiving a grant based on the Health Resources and Services Administration recommendations.
 Also, FQHC Look-Alikes receive cost-based reimbursement for their Medicaid services, but do not receive malpractice coverage under FTCA or a cash grant.
 Look-Alikes also qualify as health professional shortage areas (HPSA) automatically.

 Services under Medicare

 FQHC benefit under Medicare became effective October 1, 1991, when Section 1861(aa) of the Social Security Act was amended by Section 4161 of the Omnibus Budget Reconciliation Act of 1990.
 FQHCs provide Medicare beneficiaries with preventive primary health services such as immunizations, visual acuity and hearing screenings, and prenatal and post-partum care.
 However, eyeglasses, hearing aids, and preventive dental services are not covered under the FQHC preventive primary services.
 A FQHC Prospective Payment System (PPS) was scheduled to be implemented in 2014.
 The Patient Protection and Affordable Care Act (ACA) mandates that the Centers for Medicare and Medicaid Services (CMS) collect and analyze health services data prior to developing and implementing the new payment system.
 This requires that the appropriate revenue code and Healthcare Common Procedure Coding System (HCPCS) code be listed with each service provided.
 Currently, Medicare pays FQHC directly based on an all-inclusive per visit payment.